Association for Democratic Reforms v. Election Commission of India

 Association for Democratic Reforms v.
 Election Commission of India., WP (Civil) 640/2025, also known as Bihar SIR electoral rolls case, is an ongoing public interest litigation in the Supreme Court of India challenging the Special Intensive Revision (SIR) of electoral rolls in Bihar by the Election Commission of India (ECI) ahead of 2025 Bihar Legislative Assembly election.
 The case is being heard by a two-judge bench of the court consisting of Justices Surya Kant and Joymalya Bagchi.

-Policitical parties in opposition to National Democratic Alliance, the political alliance led by BJP and current ruling party of Indian Government, alleged irregularities and mass exclusion of voters due to the revision and challenged the legality and constitutionality of the effort.
+Political parties in opposition to National Democratic Alliance, the political alliance led by BJP and current ruling party of Indian Government, alleged irregularities and mass exclusion of voters due to the revision and challenged the legality and constitutionality of the effort.
 One of the petitioners, Association for Democratic Reforms, argued that SIR is arbitrary and disenfranchise millions of citizens without due process, thereby disrupting free and fair elections and democracy in the country.

 In the most recent ruling as of August 2025, the court ordered ECI to disclose names deleted from the draft roll along with the reason for deletion.